42atom/minelog/index.md

    2726 plots of size: 269.799 TiB
 Remote Harvester for IP: 192.168.50.230
    4557 plots of size: 451.018 TiB
+Remote Harvester for IP: 192.168.50.228
+   4704 plots of size: 465.567 TiB
 Plot count for all harvesters: 175082
 Total size of plots: 16.922 PiB
-Estimated network space: 22.009 EiB
+Estimated network space: 22.311 EiB
-Expected time to win: 7 hours and 6 minutes
+Expected time to win: 6 hours and 44 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key